An Effective Method for Identifying Clusters of Robot Strengths

-To reduce the misclassification of robots in our hierarchical classification system, a non-hierarchical classification is performed on WMPRC models $Y = X \beta_c + \varepsilon$ with $g^c$ determined in the preceding hierarchical classification step for $c$ from $K-2$ to 2.
-In this part, estimated robot strengths are remained the same for robots in $\{ G_{k}^c : |G_{k}^c| = 1, k = 1, \dots, c\}$.
-The strength of robot $i$ in $\{ G_{k}^c : |G_{k}^c| \geq 2, k = 1, \dots, c\}$ is reestimated by the $i$th element of the LSE $\widetilde{\beta}_{c+1}$ of $\beta_{c+1}$ in a WMPRC model $Y = X \beta_{c+1} + \varepsilon$ with $g^{c+1}$ set to $g^c$ and the $i$th element of $g^{c+1}$ replaced by $c+1$.
+To reduce the misclassification of robots in our hierarchical classification, a non-hierarchical classification is performed on WMPRC models $Y = X \beta^c + \varepsilon$ with $g^c$ determined in the hierarchical classification step for $c$ from $K-2$ to 2.
+In this part, estimated robot strengths are retained the same for robots in $\{ G_{k}^c : |G_{k}^c| = 1, k = 1, \dots, c\}$.
+The strength of robot $i$ in $\{ G_{k}^c : |G_{k}^c| \geq 2, k = 1, \dots, c\}$ is reestimated by the $i$th element of the LSE of $\beta^{c+1}$ in a WMPRC model $Y = X \beta^{c+1} + \varepsilon$ with $g^{c+1}$ set to $g^c$ and the $i$th element of $g^{c+1}$ replaced by $c+1$.
 The original clusters of robots $g^{c}$ are further updated by performing the centroid linkage clustering method on these estimated robot strengths.
-New estimated robot strengths can be directly obtained from the LSE of the regression coefficients in the resulting WMPRC model.
-This process is repeated until updated clusters of robots are the same with those in the preceding iterations.
-Especially, such a non-hierarchical classification system can greatly reduce the misclassification of robots when the number of clusters $c$ ($\geq c_o$) is relatively small compared to the number of matches $M$.
-The details of our non-hierarchical classification system are described in Figure \ref{fig:flowchart_nH}.
+Thus, new estimated robot strengths can be directly obtained from the LSE of the regression coefficients in the resulting WMPRC model.
+This process is repeated until updated clusters of robots are the same as those in the preceding iterations.
+In practice, such a non-hierarchical classification greatly reduces the misclassification of robots when the number of clusters $c$ ($\geq c_o$) is relatively small compared to the number of matches $M$.
+The details of our non-hierarchical classification are described in Algorithm \ref{alg:nonhier}.

-\begin{rem} In addition to using estimated robot strengths for the classification of robots, any one of the MSPE estimates in (\ref{eq:mspey_hat}) -- (\ref{eq:msped_hat}) can be used as an assessment for merging two cluster sets of robots and reassigning robots to other cluster sets of robots.
+\begin{rem} Similar to the mean-regression-based method of \cite{lin2012estimation}, any one of the MSPE estimates in (\ref{eq:mspey_hat}) can be used as an assessment for merging two clusters and reassigning robots to other clusters.
 However, there may be more than one WMPRC model with the same minimal MSPE estimate for some numbers of clusters.
 Furthermore, more computational time is needed to obtain WMPRC candidate models.
-The conducted simulation experiment also shows that all the MSPE measures are underestimated by their MSPE estimates in the format of qualification data from the 2018 and 2019 FRC Houston and Detroit championships.
-Therefore, they tend to overestimate the performance of WMPRC candidate models and are inappropriate to serve as assessments for the classification of robots.
-It is notable that this type of method is similar to the mean-regression-based method of \cite{lin2012estimation}. \end{rem}
+As shown in the simulation study, all the MSPE measures are also underestimated by their cross-validation estimates in the format of qualification stage data from the 2018 and 2019 FRC Houston and Detroit championships.
+Therefore, the MSPE estimates are inappropriate to serve as assessments for the classification of robots. \end{rem}